TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

     :file:`config.yaml` site configuration file (located in
     :file:`config/sites/<yoursite>/config.yaml`).

-To map GET parameters to routes, a concept called "enhancers and aspects has been introduced.
+To map GET parameters to routes, a concept called "enhancers and aspects" has been introduced.

 An :ref:`enhancer <routing-advanced-routing-configuration-enhancers>` creates